gatovato/terminal_agent_site/privacy.md

-If you have questions or comments about this notice, you may email us through this github account.
+If you have questions or comments about this notice, you may message us through this github account.